 If a Phase I ESA for a project either (a) identifies a Recognized Environmental Condition (which includes, but is not limited to, controlled recognized environmental conditions and historical recognized environmental conditions (hereinafter collectively referred to as ("RECs")), and/or (b) recommends additional testing, investigation or a Phase II ESA Report be conducted, any and all Phase II ESA Reports and Addenda or additional testing reports that are prepared by the EP to address the RECs identified must be included at the time the Phase I ESA is submitted to AHFA.
-All Phase II ESA Reports must fully address all RECs identified in the Phase I ESA; must be completed in accordance with the most current versions of ASTM E1903-11, Alabama Environmental Investigation and Remediation Guidance (AEIRG), and the Alabama Risk Based Corrective Action Guidance Manual (ARBCA); and must sufficiently demonstrate that all environmental conditions associated with the project are appropriate for unrestricted residential use as defined by the Alabama Department of Environmental Management ("ADEM") under Alabama Administrative Code regulation 335-15-1.02(ccc) (with the sole exception that AHFA will permit the use of an institutional control prohibiting the use of groundwater for potable or irrigation purposes in instances where the water is supplied by a utility).
+All Phase II ESA Reports must fully address all RECs identified in the Phase I ESA; must be completed in accordance with the most current versions of ASTM E1903-19, Alabama Environmental Investigation and Remediation Guidance ("AEIRG"), and the Alabama Risk Based Corrective Action Guidance Manual ("ARBCA"); and must sufficiently demonstrate that all environmental conditions associated with the project are appropriate for unrestricted residential use as defined by the Alabama Department of Environmental Management ("ADEM") under Alabama Administrative Code regulation 335-15-1.02(ddd).
+The requirement that all projects be appropriate for unrestricted residential use is subject to the following sole exceptions: (a) AHFA will permit the use of an institutional control prohibiting the use of groundwater for potable or irrigation purposes in instances where the water is supplied by a utility; and (b) for Housing Credit projects only, AHFA will permit the use of a permanent passive vapor mitigation system as part of a Voluntary Cleanup Plan approved prior to submission of the application, in writing by ADEM under Alabama Administrative Code regulation 335-15-4-.04, where the source(s) of potential vapor intrusion is (are) located entirely off-site and the ADEM approval of the Voluntary Cleanup Plan states that no future compliance monitoring will be required..
 If a Phase I ESA identifies an environmental condition that is ruled out as a REC, the Phase I ESA must provide sufficient explanation and all supporting data to demonstrate that the environmental condition is not a REC.
 AHFA reserves the right to terminate any application if it determines that the EP failed to identify environmental conditions as RECs and addressed, where appropriate, in a Phase II ESA.
-AHFA further reserves the right to terminate any application if it determines that the EP failed to sufficiently demonstrate that a project is appropriate for unrestricted residential use in compliance with the most current versions of ASTM E1903-11, AEIRG, or ARBCA.
+AHFA further reserves the right to terminate any application if it determines that the EP failed to sufficiently demonstrate that a project is appropriate for unrestricted residential use in compliance with the most current versions of ASTM E1903-19, AEIRG, or ARBCA.
 AHFA will not consider any sites for funding that are listed on or proposed to the National Priority List ("NPL") or State equivalent State Hazardous Waste Site ("SHWS") (Superfund sites).